A first Deep-Learning study

 The configuration file config_<scheduler>.json is used to configure the Melissa execution (e.g. parameter sweep, computed statistics, launcher options).
 It must be edited at least to update the path to the executable:

-In this tutorial, we use the OpenMPI scheduler and the default config_mpi.json file:
+For the tutorial, we use the OpenMPI scheduler and the default config_mpi.json file:

-melissa-launcher --config_name /path/to/lorenz/config_mpi
+melissa-launcher --config_name /path/to/heat-pde-dl/config_mpi

 The surrogate can finally be evaluated with the aid of the script plot-results.py.
 For example, the command below will generate several graphs representative of the training quality and of the model preciseness: